 The answers to these questions will help you spend less time chasing bad leads.

-When you reach out to prospects, show you are writing specifically to them and have something unique to offer.
-To do that, it is important to understand everything you can about them and their business.
-Before your first touch, know the following about your prospect (if not more):
+When you reach out to prospects, show that you're writing specifically to them and have something unique to offer.
+To do that, you have to understand everything you can about them and their business.
+Before your first outreach, know the following about your prospect (if not more):